roblaing/erlang-webapp-howto/unit2/README.md

 in my HTML as `[72,101,...]`.
 Next I tried `~p`, which caused the surrounding double quotes, single quotes, or chevrons to be retained in the HTML output.

-Mercifully, `~s` appears to be the correct magic incantation, and so far appears to be working well.
+Mercifully, `~s` appears to be the correct magic incantation &mdash; except for numbers where you must use `~p`.
+This tripped me up when trying to create an URL out of integers taken from an SQL database, and in the
+<a href="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit5">Web Services</a> example where temperatures are supplied
+as floating point numbers rather than strings.

 <h2 id="observer">Introducing Observer</h2>